akorach/modern-cpp-features/CPP14.md

 template<class T>
 constexpr T e  = T(2.7182818284590452353);
 ```
+This makes it possible to arbitrarily choose the precision you need for your constants and constant expressions that use them.
+In C++20 there's a library defining such constants based on this feature.

 ### [[deprecated]] attribute
 C++14 introduces the `[[deprecated]]` attribute to indicate that a unit (function, class, etc) is discouraged and likely yield compilation warnings.
 If a reason is provided, it will be included in the warnings.